President & CEO

 Sylvia Stewart Stompe

+Sylvia has been sailing since childhood, but took to sailing full time in her late 20’s with a position as cook and deckhand aboard an Ocean 71 ketch, for a year in the Caribbean and eastern Seaboard.
 Since then her careers have ranged from chef, to jewelry designer and owner of a bridal salon, but her passion for sailing has remained constant.
 From 2014-2016 she took a two year sabbatical to cruise the eastern Pacific aboard the classic yawl she owns with her husband, visiting Mexico, French Polynesia, Hawaii and British Columbia.
-Upon her return to Marin County, she started working at Call of the Sea, assisting Alan Olson, coordinating special events and handling community relations.
-Racing and cruising her sailboat in the San Francisco Bay are her favorite pastimes.
+Upon her return to Marin County, she started working at Call of the Sea, assisting Alan Olson on the Matthew Turner project with the construction logistics, coordinating volunteers and special events.
+She is now handling communications, marketing & sales for both vessels.
+Hiking with her Labrador in the woods of West Marin, as well as racing and cruising her sailboat in the San Francisco Bay, are her favorite pastimes.

 If you are interested in volunteering with us, email email@example.com.